Opinion by Richard Baird Posted 14 April 2016

 Freewheel is a dedicated Wi-Fi only mobile phone service launched by American cable television company Cablevision.
 Freewheel allows people to break free from contracts by providing unrivalled communications accessibility without large and expensive data plans and hidden fees.
 This is made possible by a network of over a million Wi-Fi hotspots.

-Freewheel’s egalitarian intention and connectivity is effectively expressed by its visual identity, created by New York based studio Collins, through a unifying flag-based graphic device, which then expands into a bold, dynamic and brightly coloured visual texture of lines and intersections and a similarly styled logotype.
+Freewheel’s egalitarian intention and connectivity is effectively expressed by its visual identity, created by New York based studio Collins, through a unifying flag-based graphic device, which then expands into a bold, dynamic and multi-coloured visual language of lines and intersections and a similarly styled logotype.
 These go on to link print communication, packaging and website with a youthful and empowering quality.

 It is tempting to make a connection between the split of the F (which looks like an equals sign) and the equality of a low-cost data infrastructure, however, this might be a bit of reach on my part, and an unintentional (but relevant) conflation, unlikely to be discerned or deciphered by the market.
 Set within the flag, this does make for an interesting and rather current logo, clearly with a US origin, and manages to lend a fairly generic logotype of monolinear sans-serif characters a small but identifiable visual flourish that connects it to logo and packaging.